vegaprotocol/specs/specs/0000-mm-mechanics.md

 ***Case:*** `proposed-commitment-variation >= 0`
 A market maker can always increase their commitment amount as long as they have sufficient collateral in the settlement asset of the market to meet the new commitment amount and cover the margins required.

 If they do not have sufficient collateral the transaction is rejected in entirety.
 This means that any data from the fees or orders are not applied.
+This means that the  `old-commitment-amount` is retained.

 **DECREASING COMMITMENT**